jmpijll/forticloud-scripts/README.md

-# FortiCloud API Asset Management
+# Fortinet API Asset Management

-Automated scripts to retrieve and export FortiGate, FortiSwitch, and FortiAP device information from FortiCloud using the Asset Management API.
+Automated scripts to retrieve and export FortiGate, FortiSwitch, and FortiAP device information from FortiCloud and FortiManager using their respective APIs.

+## 📦 What's Included

+- **FortiCloud Scripts** - Asset management and contract tracking
+- **FortiManager Scripts** - Operational device management and status monitoring

 ## 🎯 Features